Ronaldo Meosido

-Ronaldo Meosido (born 30 June 1992, in Manokwari) is an Indonesian professional footballer who plays as a midfielder.
+Ronaldo Meosido (born 30 June 1992) is an Indonesian professional footballer who plays as a midfielder.

 Club career

 Perseru Serui

-Ronaldo made his debut when against Mitra Kukar in First week 2016 Indonesia Soccer Championship A. His first goal when he scored against Persiba Balikpapan, at that time, he scored from a free kick.
+Ronaldo made his debut when against Mitra Kukar in the First week 2016 Indonesia Soccer Championship A. His first goal when he scored against Persiba Balikpapan, at that time, he scored from a free kick.

 Persipura Jayapura

 He was signed for Persipura Jayapura to play in Liga 1 in the 2019 season.
 Meosido made his debut on 18 May 2019 in a match against Persib Bandung at the Si Jalak Harupat Stadium, Soreang.

 Sriwijaya

 In 2021, Meosido signed a contract with Indonesian Liga 2 club Sriwijaya.
 He made his league debut on 21 October against KS Tiga Naga at the Gelora Sriwijaya Stadium, Palembang.